yodablocks/Sharing_past_project/ADVANCE_SOLIDITY_01.md

 * support for multiple networks - code can be deployed to Rinkeby, **_Ethereum_** or even to **_Loom_**.
 We'll walk you through this later😉

 Provided that `npm` and `node` have been installed on your computer, we'll want you to install **Truffle** and make it available globally.

+# Put It to the Test

+We'll start with the basics.
+Fire up a new terminal window, create a directory called `CryptoZombies`, and `cd` into it.

+1. Now, let's install **Truffle** and make it available globally.

+    > Note: Here's how you can use `npm` to install a package and make it available globally:

+    ```
+    npm install package_name -g
+    ```